rahmanda/rahmanda.github.io/src/posts/2019-06-21-peran-hoisting-dalam-meningkatkan-keterbacaan-kode-javascript/index.en.md

 summary: Unpopular opinion towards hoisting and its usability
 ---

 Many people don't like hoisting because of its confusing nature.
-Moreover, super populer style guide like [airbnb/javascript](https://github.com/airbnb/javascript#functions) recommends not to use hoisting at all.
+Moreover, super popular style guide like [airbnb/javascript](https://github.com/airbnb/javascript#functions) recommends not to use hoisting at all.
 Why does it happen though?

 To know the reason behind it, let's take a look at an example below.